These days, “retirement” doesn’t always mean “not working.”

 The form that reward takes is up to you.
 Some people covet airline miles.
 Others take their rewards as cash or a credit against their monthly statement.

 The number of rewards credit cards — and their pros and cons — can be a little dizzying.
-For an easy way to compare your options, check out Money Talks News’ credit card search tool.
-Select an option like “Travel Rewards” or “Cash Back” from the menu on the left if you want to narrow the options to a particular type of rewards card.
+For an easy way to compare your options, check out travel rewards cards or cash-back cards in Money Talks News’ credit card search tool.

 3. Become a peer-to-peer lender

 What is peer-to-peer (P2P) lending?
-In short, P2P lending sites such as Prosper Funding accept loan applications from borrowers, and investors like you can put some of your money toward loans.
+In short, P2P lending sites such as Prosper Funding accept loan applications from borrowers.
+Investors like you can put some of your money toward loans to those borrowers.
 When loans get paid back, so do you — with interest.

 Overall, P2P investments “can provide solid returns that are really hard to beat,” according to Clark.com, the website of financial guru Clark Howard.